My expectations have led to me feeling let down.

 How many times are we disappointed in life.

 How often have events or relationships not lived up to expectations, subsequently leaving you feeling disappointed or unsatisfied?
+My expectations have led to me feeling let down.
+Thats my responsibility.

 Which then lead me to ask the question, “why do we put unrealistic expectations on things and sometimes ourselves”.
 If we always have unrealistic expectations how can we ever be happy.